Multicultural Knowledge of Mental Health Practices: Working With Hmong Americans

 This course is designed to familiarize you with necessary information that is critical to understanding the Hmong-American population in the United States, including demographics and sociocultural and political histories.
 Specific concepts and frames of reference, such as immigration, acculturation, identity (including the intersection of multiple identities), family structure, gender role socialization, religion and spirituality, beliefs about health and wellness, help seeking, and other relevant psycho-sociocultural influences will be discussed.
 Attention will be given to contemporary issues facing Hmong Americans as well as the diversity within.

 - Understand relevant demographic, sociocultural, and political histories relevant to working with Hmong Americans

-- Learn psychosociocultural factors critical in understanding Hmong American population
+- Learn psycho-sociocultural factors critical in understanding Hmong-American population

-- Be familiarized with Hmong American worldviews about health and wellness and help seeking
+- Be familiarized with Hmong-American worldviews about health and wellness and seeking help

 Access to Course Site

 You will receive an email approximately one week prior to the start date of the class with instructions on setting up your username and password and how to access the online course site.

 This is an instructor-facilitated, online asynchronous course.
 You are required to have routine access to a computer with Internet (we highly recommend a high speed connection such as DSL or cable modem).
 You are also required to have a recent version of Microsoft Office Suite or comparable program to include Microsoft Word (word processing), Excel (spreadsheets), and PowerPoint (presentations) in order to both view and create documents needed to participate in this course.